Planck 2015 results. XIV. Dark energy and modified gravity: Results

 As the different data sets provide constraints on $B_0$ that vary by more than four orders of magnitude, we show plots for $\log_{10} B_0$; to make these figures we use a uniform prior in $\log_{10} B_0$ to avoid distorting the posterior due to prior effects.
 However, for the limits quoted in the tables we use $B_0$ (without $\log$) as the fundamental quantity and quote $95\,\%$ limits based on $B_0$.
 In this way the upper limit on $B_0$ is effectively given by the location of the drop in probability visible in the figures, but not influenced by the choice of a lower limit of $\log_{10} B_0$.
 Overall this appears to be the best compromise to present the constraints on the $B_0$ parameter.
 In the plots, the GR value ($B_0 = 0$) is reached by a plateau stretching towards minus infinity.

 Finally, we note that $f(R)$ models can be studied also with the \MGCAMB\ parametrization, assuming the quasi-static limit.
 We find that for the allowed range of the $B_0$ parameter, the results with and without the quasi-static approximation are the same within the uncertainties.
 The $95\,\%$ confidence intervals are reported in Table~\ref{tbl:eftB0}.
-These values show an improvement over the WMAP analysis made with \MGCAMB\, ($B_0 < 1$ ($95\, \%$ C.L.) in \cite{song}) and are similar to the limits obtained in \cite{Marchini:2013oya} with \MGCAMB.
+These values show an improvement over the WMAP analysis made with \MGCAMB\, ($B_0 < 1$ ($95\, \%$ C.L.) in \cite{song}) and are similar to the limits obtained in \cite{Marchini:2013oya, 2013PhRvD..88l3514H} (see also \cite{2014JCAP...03..046D} where data from WiggleZ were used, \cite{2015PhRvD..92d4009C} where they considered galaxy clusters).